SouravD-Me/LLM-Evaluation-Dashboard/README.md

 ## 🟡 Contributing: 🤝

-### I welcome contributions from the community!
+### I welcome contributions and further modifications of the project from the community!
 If you'd like to contribute, please follow these steps:

     1. Fork the repository.
     2. Create a new branch for your feature or bug fix: git checkout -b my-new-feature.